arras-energy/gridlabd/docs/Module/Behavior/System.md

 the total internal value of the combined system is the sum of the internal values of the separate systems.

-3. When two separate systems at equilibrium are connected, then when they come to equilibrium the sum of their separate entropies is less than or equal to the total entropy of the connected systems.
+3. When two separate systems at internal equilibrium are connected, then when they come to equilibrium the sum of their separate entropies at equilibrium is less than or equal to the total entropy of the connected systems.

 4. The system's entropy approaches a constant value as the system's activity `tau` approach zero.